dispread/documentation/content/developer/howtos/translations.rst

 Exporting translatable term
 ===========================

-A number of terms in your modules are "implicitly translatable" as a result, even if you haven't done any specific work towards translation you can export your module's translatable terms and may find content to work with.
+A number of terms in your modules are implicitly translatable.
+As a result, even if you haven't done any specific work towards translation you can export your module's translatable terms and may find content to work with.